YMa-lab/GESSO/README.md

-# GESSO: Gene Set Expression Quantification for Spatial Transcriptomics Data
+# GESSO: Spatially Informed Gene Set Expression Analysis

 GESSO (Gene sEt activity Score analysis with Spatial lOcation) is a computational method for quantifying the overall expression of gene sets/pathways.